Batkhela

-Batkhela (بټ خېله, بٹ خیلہ) is the main tehsil, city and capital of Malakand District, Khyber Pakhtunkhwa, Pakistan.
-According to the 6th Population & Housing Census - the 2017 Census of Pakistan, the population of Batkhela was recorded at 68,200.
-Batkhela is a popular business city in Khyber Pakhtunkhwa province.
-One water canal that pours into a small dam in Jabban area is the main source of electricity production.
+Batkhela (بټ خېله, بٹ خیلہ) is a city, tehsil and the district headquarter of the Malakand District within the Khyber Pakhtunkhwa province of Pakistan.
+According to the 2017 Census of Pakistan, the population of Batkhela was recorded at 68,200.
+Batkhela is considered as one of the most popular business cities in the Khyber Pakhtunkhwa province.
+A water canal that pours into a small dam in the Jabban area near Batkhela is the main source of electricity production here.

 Batkhela General Civil Headquarters Hospital is the main hospital of the district Malakand.

-Batkhela's main bazaar is more than 2 kilometres long; there are no intersections (junctions) so there are no traffic lights.
-Therefore, it is the longest bazaar in Pakistan and also in Asia that has no traffic lights or junctions (intersections) on it.
+Batkhela's main bazaar is more than 4.0 Kilometres long.
+Making it Asia's longest Bazar.

 History

 Etymology

-During the Ashoka and Kanishka Empires Batkhela was ruled by a leader named Butt hence city has given the name Batkhela.
+During the Ashoka and Kanishka Empires, Batkhela was ruled by a leader named Butt.
+The name "Batkhela" is, hence, associated with his name.

 Early history

-When Mahmud of Ghazni (997-1030) was attacking India against the Hindus, during this time one of his army leaders Pir Khushal assailed Batkhela.
-During the course of this assault, most of his soldiers were sunk in a big marsh at a place called Ghelai in Batkhela.
+At the time when Mahmud of Ghazni (997-1030) was attacking India, one of his army leaders Pir Khushal assailed Batkhela.
+During the course of this assault, most of his soldiers were sunk in a big marsh at a place called Gheli in Batkhela.
 However, the soldiers of his army that survived had preferred to stay in this region.
-They have not only changed the culture and customs of the local inhabitants but also exerted a strong influence on them to make them convert to Islam.
+Over time, they put strong influence on the local inhabitants.
+They not only changed the culture and customs of them but also exerted a strong influence to convert them to Islam.

-Early in the 17th century an Afghan tribe called the Yusufzai (Yusufzai Pathan) invaded the Swat region under the leadership of Malik Ahmad Khan.
-During this period Batkhela was part of Swat valley.
-At the time, Swat was ruled by a ruler named Raees and the Swati tribe was a permanent inhabitant there.
-After the invasion, most of the Swati tribesmen left this area and escaped and some of them still exist.
-It gave the Yusufzai an opportunity to settle there permanently and they declared the Thana region (currently part of Batkhela tehsil) as their administrative headquarters.
+Early in the 17th century, an Afghan tribe called Yusufzai (Yusufzai Pathan) invaded the Swat region under the leadership of Malik Ahmad Khan.
+During this period, Batkhela was part of the Swat Valley.
+At that time, Swat was ruled by a ruler named Raees.
+Swati tribe was a permanent inhabitant there.
+After the invasion, most of the Swati tribe's people left this area and escaped.
+It gave the Yusufzai tribe an opportunity to settle there permanently.
+Subsequently, they declared the Thana region (currently a part of the Batkhela tehsil) as their administrative headquarters.

-In the beginning, three family classes of Yusufzai tribe were settled in Batkhela (Ibrahim Khel, Husain Khel and Nazrali Khel).
+In the beginning, three family classes of Yusufzai tribe were settled in Batkhela: Ibrahim Khel, Husain Khel and Nazrali Khel.

-In March 1895 the British Empire invaded this region including Batkhela.
+In March 1895, the British Empire invaded this region including Batkhela.
 Malak Mir Azam Khan of Ibrahim Khel was leading the army of Batkhela.
 A new political agency for Dir, Swat and Chitral was established.
-The first officer to be placed in charge of the new Malakand Agency was Major Harold Arthur Deane(1854–1908), later on 9 November 1901 Lieutenant Colonel Sir Harold Arthur Deane also became the first Chief Commissioner on the formation of the North-West Frontier Province (now Khyber Pakhtunkhwa).
+The first officer to be placed in charge of the new Malakand Agency was Major Harold Arthur Deane(1854–1908).
+Later on 9 November 1901, Lieutenant Colonel Sir Harold Arthur Deane also became the first Chief Commissioner on the formation of the North-West Frontier Province (now Khyber Pakhtunkhwa).